Why is having a mentor important for my career development?

 Being able to speak as someone who is now working at a law firm, and understand how you develop the skills to get there – I found that the scheme was a great opportunity to share some of that knowledge and be there to answer questions that my mentee had.
 Hopefully the experience enabled us both to develop some new skills.

 As a junior lawyer, now that I start to delegate work to other juniors in my team, I think it’s important to stop and consider, if I was in their position, what do they need from me to be able to complete the task that I have asked them to help with?
-The mentoring scheme helped me to develop those skills because it allowed me to reflect and put myself in someone else’s position.”
+The mentoring scheme helped me to develop those skills because it allowed me to reflect and put myself in someone else’s position.

 We offer three distinct mentoring schemes to allow students to explore a variety of career paths.
-Here we’ve set out some tips to help you decide which scheme to choose:

 Eligibility

-The Professional Mentoring Scheme is open to second year LLB and final year MA students.
-The Law in Society Mentoring Scheme is open to second and final year LLB and MA students.
-The International Law Mentoring Scheme is open to second year, final year LLB, MA and LLM Law students.
+• The International Law Mentoring Scheme is open to second year, final year LLB, MA and LLM Law students.

-Find out more about our mentoring schemes here.
+Find out more about our mentoring schemes.